prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ### Execution node changes

+First, you'll want to generate a JWT secret.
+Prysm can do this for you:

+Ensure that you've updated to the latest release of your selected execution client software.
 The following command will start an execution node that satisfies post-Merge requirements:

 <Tabs groupId="execution-clients" defaultValue="nethermind" values={[
 {label: 'Nethermind', value: 'nethermind'},